Edinburgh Shoreline

 • March 2018 (2)

-Edinburgh Shoreline is an exciting, community centred initiative celebrating the city’s 27km coastline.
+Edinburgh Shoreline is an exciting, community centred initiative celebrating the city’s 27km coastline, and around the rest of the Forth.

 We are rediscovering its fascinating and often unknown history and the rich plant and animal life that survives against the odds in unexpected places, and inspiring people to explore their coast and take responsibility for its future health.